pvico/RX-Dual-Power/README.md

 Maximum voltage is 16.8V (fully charged LIPO 4S).
 The MCU will remain powered down to about 4V.
 The RX and servos will remain powered down to an available voltage of 2.5V.
 However, most receivers and/or servos will have failed before reaching this.

 Whatever voltages are present at the power source inputs can be present at the output.
-So, if one or both of the power source voltages is above the maximum voltage of the RX or servos, a BEC must be placed *after* the RX Dual Battery Switch and *both power source voltages* must be sufficient to drive that BEC.
+So, if one or both of the power source voltages is above the maximum voltage of the RX or servos, *a BEC must be placed **after** the RX Dual Battery Switch and both power source voltages must be sufficient to drive that BEC*.

 ## Strategies